 That's why I'm leading the Direct Capital Access (DCA) Act, which aims to expand access and affordability for travelers commuting to D.C.
-The act will modernize the 60-year-old perimeter rule and add 28 flights at Reagan National Airport.
+The act will modernize the 60-year-old perimeter rule and add 7 flights at Reagan National Airport.
 It will also promote market competition, increase consumer choices, and lower airfare costs for families and businesses in Utah and across the nation traveling to and from Washington.

 For growth to continue, we need a skilled workforce equipped to take on the jobs of tomorrow, like energy production.
 My district is home to Kennecott Copper Mine, the largest excavation and open-pit copper mine in the world.
 Utah is also home to the Spor Mountain Mine, the largest Beryllium producer worldwide, which harvests vital minerals for America's aerospace, defense, and energy industries.
-That's why I championed the Mining Schools Act, which aims to reverse a recent 21% decline in graduation rates for university and college mining and geological programs by supporting academic and professional programs that equip workers with the skills needed to compete in the global economy, unleashing American energy independence, and reducing our reliance on foreign adversaries for our energy needs.
+That's why I championed the Mining Schools Act, which aims to reverse a recent 21% decline in graduation rates for university need a seat at the table in Washington, D.C.

+and college mining and geological programs by supporting academic and professional programs that equip workers with the skills needed to compete in the global economy, unleashing American energy independence, and reducing our reliance on foreign adversaries for our energy needs.